College may be an incredible experience, and earning a degree can be the proudest achievement of one’s life.

 Yeah, they may only have time to meet for coffee every so often.

-However, merely knowing they are looking for you will drive you to manage your career and personal life.
+However, knowing they are looking for you will drive you to improve your career and personal life.

-So, how can you persuade them to assist you?
+So, how can you persuade someone to mentor you?

 It could be an app or a new product they need to test or market research among individuals in your age range.